Therapy in Chester and all of NJ

 In our increasingly digitally connected world, therapy is another area that has caught on to the digital connection and many people are using it to get the support they need.
 Getting therapy this way is called “teletherapy”

 and has been increasingly used over the past decade to deliver mental health services.
-Since the COVID-19 outbreak struck, many more therapists are offering teletherapy because it is the safest alternative at this point.
+Since the COVID-19 outbreak struck, many more therapists are offering teletherapy because it is the safest and more convenient form of therapy

 Believe it or not, there are some major benefits to receiving teletherapy!
 Studies have found teletherapy to be as effective as in-person therapy.
 Teletherapy can treat most issues and a wide range of conditions such as anxiety, depression, trauma, stress, and relationship issues.
 Here are some other benefits to teletherapy: